kreshuklab/predoc-course-2021/README.md

 You can either install ilastik locally on your machine and run everything there, or login to a VM (as discussed above) and run the workflows directly in the pre-installed ilastik.

 #### StarDist
 [StarDist](https://github.com/stardist/stardist) is a method based on neural networks that can perform segmentation.
-More deatils on StarDist can be found on the github or in the original [publication](https://arxiv.org/abs/1806.03535) approaches have pretrained models available to use on your own data.
+More deatils on StarDist can be found on the github or in the original [publication](https://arxiv.org/abs/1806.03535).
+If you chose to investigate StarDist we can utalise a pretrained model.
 As detailed on the github page StarDist can be installed as a package and used programmatically, you are welcome to do this and explore the results.
 Alternatively, if you would rather interact with a gui, StarDist can be run through a Fiji plugin [StarDist Fiji](https://imagej.net/plugins/stardist).
 If you are using the Fiji plugin I recommend using the model called `Versatile (fluorescent nuclei)`.

+:exclamation:Intallation Advice:exclamation:
-If you are working on a Virtual Machine you can either install your own version of Fiji or use my pre-installed version that has the StarDist plugin installed.
+If you are working on a Virtual Machine the pre-existing Fiji is a bit of a problem as it is read only ... yada yada yada.
+Basically you will need to install your own version of Fiji to allow you to add the StarDist plugin. **Alternatively** you can use my pre-installed version that has the StarDist plugin already installed :star:.
 To access this version of Fiji run the following command in the VMs terminal.
 `/g/kreshuk/talks/Fiji.app/ImageJ-linux64`

 #### Cellpose